microsoft/nearobject-framework/windows/drivers/uwb/simulator/README.md

 1. Make the changes to the main project library or libraries and ensure the `install` (or `ALL_BUILD`) target builds successfully.
 2. Commit the changes.
 The changes __do not__ have to be pushed to a remote; committing to the local repository is fine.
-3. Manually delete the UwbSimulator driver vcpkg timestamp file (`${MSBuildProjectDirectory}/vcpkg_installed/x64-windows/.msbuildstamp-x64-windows.stamp`).
+3. Reconfigure the project using cmake.
+This will also automatically delete the timestamp file.
 4. Rebuild the UwbSimulator driver project in Visual Studio.

 The project output window should display a line indicating the the `nerarobject-framework` vcpkg needs to be rebuilt, similar to below: